-What kind of express buses run from Narita International Airport to Tokyo?
+What Kind of Buses Run From Narita International Airport to Tokyo?

-There are several bus companies operating that offer service from Narita Airport to Tokyo.
+Several bus companies are operating service from Narita Airport to Tokyo.
 The “Limousine Bus” operated by Tokyo Airport Transportation is a prime example.
-Their brightly-colored orange and white buses are also characterized by white text that reads “Friendly Airport Limousine” on the sides of each vehicle.
+Their brightly-colored orange and white buses are also characterized by white text that reads “Friendly Airport Limousine” on each vehicle's sides.

 Here is an overview of how to get on each bus, where to go, how to make reservations, and more.